Efficient Shapley values computation for Boolean network models of gene regulation: Methodology

 \paragraph*{The Knock-out Shapley value} For a node \( \texttt{X} \) in $\mathbb{B}_{n,m}$, let \( \mathbb{B}_{n,m}^{\bar{\texttt{X}}} \) denote the modified network in which \( \texttt{X} \) is permanently fixed to \(0\).
 The Knock-out Shapley value of \( \texttt{X} \) is defined as

 where \( M = \{x_1, x_2, \dots, x_m\} \) denotes the set of input nodes and $w_S$ denotes the weight associated with input configuration $S$.
-Following the original Shapley value formulation, we use
+Following the original Shapley value formulation, we use $w_S = \frac{|S|! (|M| - |S|)!}{|M|!}$.
 Alternative weighting schemes, such as uniform weights $w_S = k$, or task-specific designs that emphasize coalitions containing particularly relevant inputs, can also be adopted.
-This flexibility allows the method to be tailored to different application goals.
+This flexibility allows the method to be tailored to different goals.

-The {Knock-out Shapley value} measures how fixing a node permanently to $0$ affects the activation of a target node across all input configurations.
-While biologically intuitive and closely aligned with gene knock-out experiments, this approach requires simulating the network for each coalition and perturbation, leading to prohibitive computational costs for networks with many inputs.